wangyan100/springbootexamples/spring-boot-redis/springboot-redis-demo/readme.md

   }
   ```

-  - use @Cacheable at controller method to store Object into Redis Cache and retrieve it later on
+  - use @Cacheable at controller method to store Object into Redis Cache
   ```
       @RequestMapping("/getUser")
       @Cacheable(value="user-key")